mark2357/random-pokemon-info/readme.md

 ```

 ## dependencies
-python
+python 3.x

 requests
 requests_cache

+python can be downloaded from https://www.python.org/downloads/

 both requests and requests_cache can be installed using pip with the following commands
 ```
 pip install requests
 pip install requests_cache
 ```
-as this library uses the https://pokeapi.co/ so unless the cache script has been fully run this library requires an internet connection
+as this library uses the https://pokeapi.co/ so unless the cache script has been fully run this library requires an internet connection unless all endpoints have been pre-cached

 ## pre-caching
-you can pre-cache the endpoint data by running the
+you can pre-cache the endpoint data by running the following
 this can be run by running the following from within a script
 ```
 import random_pokemon_info